 The Portland International Film Festival would not be possible without the amazing support from our dedicated volunteers.
 For information about how to get involved with the 2016 Festival, please email email@example.com.

 Submit a Film

 The Portland International Film Festival accepts submissions on a seasonal basis.
-The submission season runs from August 12 through November 11, culminating with the Festival each February.
+The submission season opens in May culminating with the Festival each February.
 Click here for more information on how to submit a film.

 Global Classroom: International Cinema for K-12